nicolaschan/mines/README.md

 # mines
 Multiplayer minesweeper in your web browser.
-The author hosts the game at [mines.nicolaschan.com](https://mines.nicolaschan.com).
+The author hosts the game at [mines.nicolaschan.com](https://mines.nicolaschan.com) (not always available).

 # Features
 - Multiplayer and real time updating